Indirect measurement of triple-Higgs coupling at an electron-positron collider with polarized beams: Conclusions and Discussion

+At the CEPC, with a precision of 0.5\% on the measurement of the $ZH$ cross section at 240 GeV and an integrated luminosity of 5.6 ab$^{-1}$, $\kappa$ can be constrained to 35\% \cite{An:2018dwb}.
+This is an update on the original proposal \cite{TLEP} alluded to by \cite{McCullough:2013rea}, which we mentioned earlier.
+As CEPC is not designed to have polarized beams, our suggestion for the use of polarization does not have a direct impact on this result.
+However, a similar capability would be possible at ILC with polarized beams with a lower luminosity of about 5 ab$^{-1}$.
+Similarly, at FCC-ee, the capability of measurement of $\kappa$ is expected to be similar to that at CEPC \cite{Baglio:2019gmz}.

+Proposals at CLIC, on the other hand, have considered the possibility of only the electron beam having 80\% polarization.
+In a recent study in Ref.\cite{Roloff:2019crr} it is shown that with an integrated luminosity of 5 ab$^{-1}$ and $\sqrt{s}=3$ TeV, CLIC will be able to measure trilinear Higgs coupling with an uncertainty of $-7$\% and 11\% with C.L.
+68\%.
+Single Higgs production at this high energy would not be significant.
+On the other hand, the integrated luminosity proposed for CLIC to operate at lower energies of 350 or 380 GeV is low.
+However, our study allows us to anticipate that if CLIC is operated at lower energy with longitudinal polarization for a sufficient length of time, $ZH$ production would allow a significant limit to be put on $\kappa$.

+Unlike our present work which discusses only the total cross sections, better sensitivity might perhaps be obtained with use of differential decay distributions of charged leptons, and needs to be investigated in detail.
+A significant work points out the possibility of measuring $\kappa$ directly from single Higgs production making use of a certain T-odd kinematic asymmetry of decay leptons, which is not affected by anomalous tree-level couplings \cite{Nakamura:2018bli}.
+This work estimates a limit on $\kappa$ of order 1 for an integrated luminosity of 30 fb$^{-1}$ making use of beam polarization as well as $\tau$ polarization in $Z$ decay.

+The discussion here has included only statistical uncertainties.
+It is appropriate to mention possible systematic uncertainties which may be anticipated.
+These would be mainly related to $b$ tagging when using the decay $H \to b \bar b$ for Higgs detection, luminosity measurement, and polarization measurement.
+The systematic errors in luminosity and polarization measurements are each estimated to be 0.1\% \cite{Asner,Bambade:2019fyw}.
+The systematic errors due to $b$-tagging efficiency are estimated to be 0.3\%$\sqrt{0.250/L}$, where $L$ is the integrated luminosity in ab$^{-1}$ \cite{Bambade:2019fyw}.
+Thus the systematic uncertainty of the ILC option we consider would be within about 0.1\%.
+It is thus clear that the systematic uncertainties are much lower than the statistical uncertainties in the measurement of the Higgs coupling, and may be ignored.

-We have assumed a modest integrated luminosity of 2 ab$^{-1}$, which would hopefully be available for a separate run with polarized beams.
-When a larger luminosity is available, the limits would of course be better.
-However, it is hoped that we have made a case for exploring seriously the possibility of implementing longitudinal polarization at future $e^+e^-$ colliders.
+It is hoped that we have made a case for exploring seriously the possibility of implementing longitudinal polarization at future $e^+e^-$ colliders.
 While polarization of both electron and positron beams would be extremely useful, even a high electron beam polarization in the absence of positron polarization would serve a useful purpose.